SJW Shareholder/Stockholder Letter Transcript:

 Environmental Protection Agency (EPA) standards;

-installation of smart meters in California to enhance
+Continued installation of smart meters in California to

-generation of solar power to reduce both greenhouse gas
+Generation of solar power to reduce both greenhouse

 A Force for Good